Beekeeping | A Sweet Investment

 To get going, beginning beekeepers can find some of the equipment necessary to construct a backyard apiary at area businesses.
 “You can get started for about $800–$1000, which includes houses for two bee colonies, bees, protective equipment, and some management tools,” Zudekoff says.
 “There are a number of independent dealers and distributors in Virginia, and many of the farm stores like Southern States and Tractor Supply carry a small selection of the basics.”
 When shopping, Vaughn advises against the use of a new type of hive called “Flow Hive” due to its visibility issues, saying, “You can only see that there are bees inside, which lends no information” about the health of the colony.

 While there are many different styles and options for hives, to cover the basics, Vaughn says beekeepers need a telescoping hive cover (a weatherproof roof), “supers” (the hive boxes), frames (panels which fit inside the supers, where bees do their building), a bottom board (the base of the hive) and feeders to feed bees sugar water when necessary.
 “You also have to consider pest management, because there are so many pests that can kill the hive,” Vaughn adds.
 “There’s a pest, the varroa mite, that’s the size of the top of a pushpin.
 It’s oval-shaped and kind of like a tick.
 Up to five mites can be on a honey bee.
 The mites don’t kill the bees outright, but they certainly spread disease and shorten their lifespan.”
+Hiring an experienced pest control company is the best option to take care of pests.

 While Lynchburg city and many surrounding areas have no current restrictions on beekeeping, it’s always a good idea to check local regulations concerning beekeeping before setting up your hive, and make sure your apiary is situated in an area with minimal foot traffic.